cjauton/noptrex-parser-rust/readme.md

-# NOPTREX PARSER in RUST
+# NOPTREX PARSER using RUST

 This repository contains a Rust program that performs data reading and processing based on configuration files.
 The program reads binary data from a file and extracts pulses with various waveform parameters.